Forty-nine percent of U.S. adults think that human activity such ... | Channels for Pearson+

 Probability Mass Function (PMF)

-The probability mass function gives the probability of obtaining exactly k successes in n trials for a binomial distribution.
-It is calculated using the formula P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where 'n choose k' represents the binomial coefficient.
-This function is essential for determining the likelihood of observing a specific number of successes, such as exactly 12 adults in this scenario.
+The probability mass function gives the probability of obtaining a specific number of successes in a binomial distribution.
+For a given number of successes k, the PMF is calculated using the formula P(X = k) = (n choose k) * p^k * (1-p)^(n-k).
+This function is essential for determining the probability of observing between 8 and 11 adults who believe in the contribution of human activity to climate change.

 Recommended video: